-Let $S$ be a set with two possibly colored associative binary operations $\circ$ and $\ot$ which satisfy the interchange equation \eqref{interchangeeq}.
-Here colored means that there are source and target maps and they have to coincide, cf.\ e.g.\ \cite{KYM}.
+Let $S$ be a set with two possibly colored associative binary operations $\circ$ and $\ot$ which satisfy the interchange equation.
+Here colored means that there are source and target maps for $S$ and the binary operations are only defined if they coincide, cf.\ e.g.\ \cite{KYM}.
 An example anticipating the next section is furnished by the 2--morphisms of a double category.

-Consider the free associative monoid $S^\bt$ on $S$.
-The population of an $n$--ary formula (fully bracketed or reduced) $f$ by elements $\phi_1\kdk \phi_n$ of $S$ the formal substitution of the $\phi_i$ into the $i$--th slot of the formula.
+Consider the free associative monoid $S^\bt$ on the set $S$.
+The \emph{population} of an $n$--ary formula $f$ (fully bracketed or reduced) by elements $\phi_1\kdk \phi_n$ of $S$ is the formal substitution of the $\phi_i$ into the $i$--th slot of the formula.

-\begin{df} A valid formula (fully bracketed or reduced) is a population of a pre--formula whose evaluation is possible.
+\begin{df} A \emph{valid formula} (fully bracketed or reduced) is a population of a pre--formula whose evaluation is possible.
 We will denote this evaluation by $eval(f)(\phi_1\kdk \phi_n)$ and call it the target of $f(\phi_1\kdk \phi_n)$.
 The source of $f(\phi_1\kdk \phi_n)$ is defined to be the expression $\phi_1\bdb \phi_n$. \end{df}